Historic Royal Palaces: The formation of Historic Royal Palaces

 In 1970, the Ministry of Public Building and Works (Note: Successor to the Office of Works) was absorbed into the Department of the Environment, (Note: Along with the Ministry of Housing and Local Government and Ministry of Transport.) a super-ministry created by the newly elected Heath government.
 The Ancient Monuments Department was amalgamated with the listed buildings section of the former Ministry of Housing in 1972 to create the Directorate of Ancient Monuments and Historic Buildings (DAMHB) as a specialised and autonomous body overseeing English heritage monuments and buildings.

 The Historic Buildings and Monuments Commission (soon to be known as English Heritage) was created in 1984 (Note: Under the terms of the National Heritage Act 1983) by the Thatcher government to move the management of historic buildings from DAMHB outside of direct government control.
-The government did not think it appropriate however that the unoccupied royal palaces be included in the transfer (for fear of the appearance of privatisation), and the regulatory status of the palaces remain split across several bodies (Note: Including English Heritage (advisory), the Property Services Agency (buildings and maintenance), and the Department of Environment (management).) until a catastrophic fire at Hampton Court Palace in 1986 highlighted the deficiencies in the buildings' management.
+The government did not think it appropriate however that the unoccupied royal palaces be included in the transfer (for fear of the appearance of privatisation (Note: See e.g. "Contracting Out (Functions in relation to the Management of Crown Lands) Order 1998" (1998))), and the regulatory status of the palaces remain split across several bodies (Note: Including English Heritage (advisory), the Property Services Agency (buildings and maintenance), and the Department of Environment (management).) until a catastrophic fire at Hampton Court Palace in 1986 highlighted the deficiencies in the buildings' management.
 (Note: During an October 1986 site visit a delegation including Secretary of State for the Environment Nicholas Ridley and his wife became trapped in a lift for nearly two hours.)

 After several changes in management and oversight, the unoccupied palaces were transferred out of the Department of the Environment to a dedicated executive agency called Historic Royal Palaces on 1 October 1989, to be run as a commercial businesses under a chief executive.
 In 1998 Historic Royal Palaces became an independent charity contracted by the Secretary of State for Culture, Media and Sport to manage the London palaces on behalf of The King in Right of Crown, and in 2014 by the Secretary of State for Northern Ireland to manage Hillsborough Castle.